Paul Dupré responds to selected questions regarding his life and music. (Some replies have been edited for the sake of brevity and clarity.)

 Q: What are your thoughts about the future of orchestral music?

 PDP: We have to accept the fact that orchestral music always has, and always will, be appreciated by only a tiny minority of the population.
 That said, I am optimistic about it.
 It is booming in some parts of the world, particularly East Asia and parts of Europe, where substantial resources are devoted to music education and performance.
-Also, I think that live, unamplified orchestral music provides an experience that cannot be matched with electronically amplified music and recordings.
+Also, I think that live, unamplified orchestral music provides an experience that cannot be matched by electronically amplified music and recordings.
 At least to my ears, the sound is very different and much more beautiful.
 There will always be people who will appreciate it.